gatsbyjs/gatsby/docs/blog/2018-03-29-migration-from-wordpress-to-gatsby/index.md

 ###After
 ![after](./results.png)

 Quite a difference, right?
 Long story short - Gatsby is great.
 You should give it a try, especially if you are a front-end developer.
 And keep watching its development as I am sure we can look forward to even more awesomeness in the future.
 If Gatsby is not your cup of the, you should still consider switching to a static site generator as the advantages are too good to ignore.
 To learn more about Gatsby Check [this curated list](https://github.com/prayasht/awesome-gatsby) of Gatsby-related resources.

+*This article was originally published on [Vojtech Ruzicka's Blog](https://www.vojtechruzicka.com/).*